 Privacy and Data Security Laws.
-Many jurisdictions in which the Fund and its portfolio companies operate have laws and regulations relating to data privacy, cyber security and protection of personal information, including the GDPR in the EU that went into effect in May 2018 and the CCPA that took effect in January 2020 and provides for enhanced consumer protections for California residents, a private right of action for data breaches and statutory fines for data breaches or other CCPA violations.
+Many jurisdictions in which the Fund and its portfolio companies operate have laws and regulations relating to data privacy, cyber security and protection of personal information.
 If the Fund or the Sub-Adviser fail to comply with the relevant laws and regulations, it could result in regulatory investigations and penalties, which could lead to negative publicity and may cause investors and clients to lose confidence in the effectiveness of the Fund's security measures.

 Leverage Risk.
 Under current market conditions, the Fund generally intends to utilize leverage in an amount up to 33 1/3% of the Fund's Managed Assets principally through borrowings.
 In the future, the Fund may elect to utilize leverage in an amount up to 50% of the Fund's total assets through the issuance of preferred shares.
-Leverage may result in greater volatility of the net asset value and distributions on the Common Shares because changes in the value of the Fund's portfolio investments, including investments purchased with the proceeds from borrowings or the issuance of preferred shares, if any, are borne entirely by common shareholders.
-Common Share income may fall if the interest rate on borrowings or the dividend rate on preferred shares varies.
+Leverage may result in greater volatility of the NAV and distributions on the Common Shares because changes in the value of the Fund's portfolio investments, including investments purchased with the proceeds from borrowings or the issuance of preferred shares, if any, are borne entirely by common shareholders.
+Common Share income may fall if the interest rate on borrowings or the dividend rate on preferred shares rises, and may fluctuate as the interest rate on borrowings or the dividend rate on preferred shares varies.
 In addition, the Fund's use of leverage will result in increased operating costs.
 Thus, to the extent that the then-current cost of any leverage, together with other related expenses, approaches the net return on the Fund's investment portfolio, the benefit of leverage to common shareholders will be reduced, and if the then-current cost of any leverage together with related expenses were to exceed the net return on the Fund's portfolio, the Fund's leveraged capital structure would result in a lower rate of return to common shareholders than if the Fund were not so leveraged.
 In addition, the costs associated with the Fund's incursion and maintenance of leverage could increase over time.
 There can be no assurance that the Fund's leveraging strategy will be successful.

-Any decline in the net asset value of the Fund will be borne entirely by common shareholders.
-Therefore, if the market value of the Fund's portfolio declines, the Fund's use of leverage will result in a greater decrease in net asset value to common shareholders than if the Fund were not leveraged.
+Any decline in the NAV of the Fund will be borne entirely by common shareholders.
+Therefore, if the market value of the Fund's portfolio declines, the Fund's use of leverage will result in a greater decrease in NAV to common shareholders than if the Fund were not leveraged.